sheramir/read_daq/README.md

 - **Device auto-detection** and hot-plug support
 - **Statistics display** (min, max, mean for each channel)
 - **Data export** to CSV with metadata
+- **Graph screenshots** to high-resolution PNG images with timestamped filenames
 - **Configurable sampling rates** and voltage ranges
 - **Rolling average** and downsampling options
 - **Professional GUI** built with PySide6 and pyqtgraph